sveetch/project-composer/docs/overview.rst

     #.
 Use the collection to scan repository applications for their defined dependencies;
     #.
 Then resolve the application order implied by dependencies and return the
        application list in the right order.

+    In common usage, you will just have to make a manifest file, load it with composer and enable some processors.
+You won't really have to care about other classes like ``AppNode``, ``AppStore``, etc..